 The 10 Most Common IT Problems Facing Small Business.

 Information technology or “IT” for most companies is a critical piece of their daily operation.
 With so many functions or operations being done by computers when all is working.
 The business can grow quickly making a great saving through the use of IT.
 If however, things are not going well with your IT.
 Your tools and systems designed to make you more efficient and profitable, become a bit frustrating, expensive and a source of the major roadblock to the operation of your business.

 When new technologies are released, however.
 It’s not uncommon for the new technologies to not play nice with older systems or applications.
 This can result in any number of issues to include double entry of data.
 Information across multiple locations or systems for your information.
 With proper planning, this can be minimized or at least mitigated.

 Working with an experienced IT partner like Slick Cyber Systems can ensure you get the best solutions in your businesses IT with minimizing integration issues.

 2. Too Much Paper

 Take a minute to look around your office.
-How much paper do you see?
-If you’re like many offices then you got a lot.
+What do you see?
+If you like many offices you see a lot of paper.
 And all that paper can be slowing you down.

-Systems can be put in place to ensure printing and the use of paper is minimized allowing users to find data quicker, act and interact with this data in a more centrally located environment while reducing printing costs.
+Systems can be put in place to ensure printing and the use of paper is minimized.
+By using paperless systems, you are allowing users to find data quicker.
+Act and interact with this data in a more centrally located environment while reducing printing costs.